NoLieNoSean/NoNotes/content/Notes/Algebra1_L18.md

 ---

-## Eigenstuff are properties of maps, not matrices
+## Eigenvalues are properties of maps, not matrices

 Linear operators can have different matrices.
-For linear operators in $\mathbb{R}^{2}$ and $\mathbb{R}^{3}$, geometric intuition tells us that eigenvectors and eigenvalues should be properties of the map itself, and not the matrix used to represent it.
+For linear operators in $\mathbb{R}^{2}$ and $\mathbb{R}^{3}$, geometric intuition tells us that eigenvalues should be properties of the map itself, and not the matrix used to represent it.
 This is true in general.

 >[!Definition]
 >Two $n\times n$ matrices $A$ and $B$ are *similar* if there exists an invertible $n\times n$ matrix $P$ such that
 >$$
 >A=PBP^{-1}.
 >$$

 Observe that $I_{n}$ is the only matrix similar to $I_{n}$.
 Note that similarity is an equivalence relation.